kaihendry/dabase.com/content/blog/singapore-invoice.md

 ---
-title: "Singapore Payment Requests could be get better"
+title: "Singapore Payment Requests could be a LOT better"
 date: 2020-03-13T15:58:46+08:00
 description: The average invoice in Singapore is still pretty painful to pay
 ---